Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

 \begin{proof}[Proof of Theorem \ref{PR covering theorem}] It suffices to prove Theorem \ref{PR covering theorem} when the product regions $U,V$ are compact.
 Any noncompact $U$ can be exhausted by compact product regions using Corollary \ref{truncating noncompact}, and the reader can use this to deduce the general case from the compact case.

-Using Corollary \ref{cutting-product}, write $U, V,W$ as a union of subproduct regions with disjoint interiors where each $V_i$ shares a boundary component with $V_{i+1}$.
-We may assume that the $V_i, i \in [1,n]$ all have width at most some $L_+=L_+(\epsilon,g)$, and that both $U=V_0$ and $W=V_{n+1}$ have width at least $L'$, where $L_+$ is larger than the constant obtained by applying Claim \ref{propagating} with the inputs $L_+,\epsilon,g$.
-Here, $n$ is determined by the width of $V$.
+Using Corollary \ref{cutting-product}, write $U, V,W$ as a union of subproduct regions with disjoint interiors where each $V_i$ shares a boundary component with $V_{i+1}$, and where each $V_i, i \in [1,n]$ has width at most some $L_+=L_+(\epsilon,g)$.
+Here, in the language of Corollary \ref{cutting-product}, $L_+$ is `$2D$', and $n$ is determined by the width of $V$.
+Take the lower bound $L$ for the widths of $U=V_0$ and $W=V_{n+1}$ discussed in the statement of the theorem to be larger than the constant obtained by applying Claim \ref{propagating} with the inputs $L_+,\epsilon,g$.

 Pick some maximal $k\geq 0$ such that $f$ restricts to an embedding on